- 2020 Information:

 Term of Office

 No student shall hold more than one SGA position at a time.
-No student shall be eligible to serve more than a total of three terms, as identified in the SGA Constitution.
+No student shall be eligible to serve more than a total of two terms, as identified in the SGA Constitution.

 SGA Election Rules

 - In order to run for a SGA office, you must file an official application form for that position.
-Filing states that you agree to have your name appear on the ballot.
+Filing states that you agree to have your name and bio appear on the SGA website and ballot.
 Applications must be turned in to the SGA office by the deadline.
 Late applications will not be accepted.